XxRxmtxX/Homemade-Brewery/README.md

 2. move "HomeMade Brewery.modcomponent" to your mods folder located in "C:\Program Files (x86)\Steam\steamapps\common\TheLongDark\Mods" or wherever you have installed 'the long dark".
 ## Thanks
 many thanks to the modding community on discord for the support to create mods.

-## Attention
-- users are not allowd to "Modifiy to Redistribut" the content of files provied in this repository in anyway.